Yiyi127/FocusCameraJuniorDevPHP/README.md

 composer install
 ```
 ### 3. Configure the Database
-1. Start your Apache and MySQL services (using XAMPP or another method).
+- 1. Start your Apache and MySQL services (using XAMPP or another method).
-2. Create the database and tables by running the init.sql script:
+- 2. Create the database and tables by running the init.sql script:
-   a.
-Use phpmyadmin to run:
+  - 1. Use phpmyadmin to run:
        login to the phpmyadmin, run the init.sql
-   b.
-Use console to run:
+  - 2. Use console to run:

 ```
 /path/to/you/mysql -u root -p < init.sql